-(2) The dealer shall ship or repack only shellstock obtained and transported from a dealer who has: (a) Identified the shellstock with a tag on each container as outlined in Chapter X05; and [C] (b) Provided documentation as required in Chapter IX05; and [C] (c) Adequately iced the shellstock; or [C] (d) Shipped the shellstock in a conveyance at or below 45 °F (7.2 °C) ambient air temperature; and [C] (e)(d) Cooled the shellstock to an internal temperature of 50 $^{\circ}$ F (10 $^{\circ}$ C) or less.
-[C] (3) A dealer may receive shellstock from a dealer who has elected to ship shellstock in accordance with Chapter XIII01 D. (2) without the shellstock meeting the receiving requirements of Chapter XIII01 A. (2) (c) or (ed).
+(2) The dealer shall ship an angula sub- 1 11 to 1 -1 to 1 (2) The dealer shall ship or repack only shellstock obtained and transported from a dealer who has: (a) Identified the shellstock with a tag on each container as outlined in Chapter X05; and [C] (b) Provided documentation as required in Chapter IX05; and [C] (c) Adequately iced the shellstock; or [C] (d) Shipped the shellstock in a conveyance at or below 45 °F (7.2 °C) ambient air temperature; and [C] (e)(d) Cooled the shellstock to an internal temperature of 50 °F (10 °C) or less.
+[C] (3) A dealer may receive shellstock from a dealer who has elected to ship shellstock in accordance with Chapter XIII01 D. (2) without the shellstock meeting the receiving requirements of Chapter XIII01 A. (2) (a) an (ad) The number dust must be accommodiated with downcontation (2) (c) or (ed).
 The product must be accompanied with documentation as outlined in Chapter IX05 A. and B. and must be accompanied with a time/temperature recording device indicating that continuing cooling has occurred.
-Shipments of four (4) hours or less will not be required to have a time/temperature device or comply with Chapter XIII01 A. (2) (c), or (d) or (e) .
-Shipments of four (4) hours or less must have documentation as required in Chapter IX05 A. [C] Charter VIV Dechinging Chapter XIV.
+Shipments of four (4) hours or less will not be required to have a time/temperature device or comply with Chapter XIII01 A. (2) (c), or (d) or (e).
+Shipments of four (4) hours or less must have documentation as required in Chapter IX05 A. [C] Chapter XIV.
 Reshipping .01 Critical Control Points A. Receiving Critical Control Point - Critical Limits.
-(1) The dealer shall reship only shellfish obtained and transported from a dealer who has: (a) Identified the shellstock with a tag as outlined in Chapter X05, identified the in-shell product with a tag as outlined in Chapter $X = 07$ and/or identified the shueled shellfick with a Chapter X07, and/or identified the shucked shellfish with a label as outlined in Chapter X06, and [C] label as outlined in Chapter X06; and [C] (b) Provided documentation as required in Chapter IX05; and $[C]$ (c) Adequately iced the shellstock; or [C] (d) Shipped the shellstock in a conveyance at or below 45 °F (7.2 °C) ambient air temperature; and [C] (e)(d) Cooled the shellstock to an internal temperature of 50 (10 eV) or least [C] or $^{\circ}$ F (10 $^{\circ}$ C) or less; [C] or (f)(e) Shipped the shucked shellfish and/or in-shell product $(1 - 1)^{-1}$ adequately iced or in a conveyance at or below 45 °F (7.2 °C) ambient air temperature.
-[C] (2) A dealer may receive shellstock from a dealer who has elected to ship shellstock in accordance with Chapter XIII01 D. (2) without the shellstock meeting the receiving requirements of Chapter $\frac{XIII}{XIV}$. .01 A. (2) (c), or (d) or (e).
+(1) The dealer shall reship only shellfish obtained and transported from a dealer who has: (a) Identified the shellstock with a tag as outlined in Chapter \mathbf{X}{i} 05 identified the in shell meduat with a tag as outlined in X05, identified the in-shell product with a tag as outlined in Chapter X07, and/or identified the shucked shellfish with a label as outlined in Chapter X06; and [C] (b) Provided documentation as required in Chapter IX05; and [C] (c) Adequately iced the shellstock; or [C] (d) Shipped the shellstock in a conveyance at or below 45 °F (7.2 °C) ambient air temperature; and [C] (e)(d) Cooled the shellstock to an internal temperature of 50 ∞ °F (10 °C) or less; [C] or (f)(e) Shipped the shucked shellfish and/or in-shell product adequately iced or in a conveyance at or below 45 °F (7.2 °C) ambient air temperature.
+[C] (2) A dealer may receive shellstock from a dealer who has elected to ship shellstock in accordance with Chapter XIII01 D. (2) without the shellstock meeting the receiving requirements of Chapter XIII.
+XIV. .01 A. (2) (c), or (d) or (e).
 The product must be accompanied with documentation as outlined in Chapter IX05 A. and B. and must be accompanied with a time/temperature recording device indicating that continuing cooling has occurred.
 Shipments of four (4) hours or less will not be required to have a time/temperature device or comply with Chapter XIII.
 01 A. (2) (c), or (d) or (e).
 Shipments of four (4) hours or less must have documentation as required in Chapter IX05 A. [C]